 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Diarrhea is a condition where stools become loose or watery and occur more often.
 A person may have cramping or lose control of bowel movements.

 If diarrhea is caused by a virus or bacteria, treatment of the infection may be needed.
-If diarrhea is caused by chemotherapy, the care team may modify the treatment schedule until symptoms improve.
+If diarrhea is caused by treatment such as chemotherapy, your child’s care team may modify the treatment schedule until symptoms improve.

 Assessment of diarrhea considers:

 Stool may be tested to look for viruses or bacteria.
 Common sources of infection with diarrhea are:

 The care team will also evaluate other possible reasons for diarrhea such as medicines, diet, and situational factors.

 Less often, assessment of diarrhea may include imaging tests to view the gastrointestinal tract.

 Diarrhea and constipation are common problems in children with serious illnesses such as cancer.